 - When you check in, we will give you an inventory control slip to fill out and insert into each of your books.
 It will list the book title, author, selling price, and a number — 1 through 10.

 - You must pick up your books by 3:00 p.m. on Saturday.
 At that time, we will give you a receipt for the check to be mailed to you within two weeks for the amount of money your books earned, minus MWW’s 10% commission.

 The Consignment Bookstore opens Thursday at 1 p.m.
 There is an established commission rate of 10%.
 You must pick up any remaining books before the workshop ends.
 Books left after the workshop ends will not be returned.

 How can I get the most help with my writing?

 Getting feedback from other writers can be very helpful.
 You are welcome to bring a few pages of your writing (3-5 pages/or beginning chapter).
-These may be handed out informally if you meet someone on your own.
+You can share with Your Tribe on Thursday evening!
+You can also hand out informally if you meet someone on your own.
 Or we have a place set up in the library to put your pages and come back for your comments.
 Please attach a few blank pages for feedback.
-We’re also promoting a Two-Page Share (manuscript form: double space, 12 point).
-During your free time, “Show me your two-pages and I’ll show you mine.”
+(Remember: manuscript form – double space, 12 point).

 What about meals?

 We provide coffee and pastries Friday and Saturday mornings.
 If you need something more substantial to begin your morning, many of the local motels include breakfast.
 THREE-DAY & TWO-DAY participants receive a buffet lunch on Friday with their registration fee.
-THREE-DAY & ONE-DAY includes Saturday sack lunch.
+THREE-DAY & ONE-DAY includes Thursday lunch.